- Home

 In recent years, particularly since the beginning of the pandemic, many universities have started offering courses completely online.
 This has opened up higher education opportunities to a wide range of people, including those who don’t live near the university they want to attend or full-time workers who can’t fit the commute into their day.

-However, sadly, some people have used this increase in online higher education opportunities to take advantage of others by offering bogus degrees from fictional universities; tricking people who want to learn into buying a piece of paper that’s worth nothing.
-Luckily, it’s not too difficult to tell whether a degree course is legitimate or not.
+However, sadly, some people have used this increase in online higher education opportunities to take advantage of others by offering bogus degrees from fictional universities, tricking people into buying a piece of paper that’s worth nothing.
+Luckily, it’s not too tricky to tell whether a degree course is legitimate or not.

-The best and surest way to avoid falling victim to these so-called ‘diploma mills’ is to make sure that the provider of the degree is listed here on the government’s website.
+The best and surest way to avoid falling victim to these so-called ‘diploma mills’ is to make sure the degree provider is listed here on the government’s website.

 There are also other ways to spot fake universities.
 These include:

-- Promising the degree within a short period of time – getting a degree is no easy feat, and it takes time and effort to obtain.
-Students typically spend at least three or four years studying full-time in order to do so.
+- Promising the degree within a short period of time – getting a degree is no easy feat.
+It takes time and effort to obtain, with students typically spending at least three or four years studying full-time.
 So if an institution is promising a quick degree with little or no effort involved, then it’s probably too good to be true.

 - Indiscriminate admissions policies – university courses usually have admissions criteria.
 This isn’t to restrict people from getting a higher education, but to ensure that they possess the correct skills and experience needed to complete the course.
 Therefore, if an online university is offering degrees to anyone and everyone, this might be a sign of fraudulent activity.